leeds1219/Temp/README.md

 - The paths for images, datasets, and models will be organized and documented soon.
   Due to time constraints, a complete organization has not yet been done, but the resources will be made available as soon as possible.
   (Currently, some unorganized files are included for convenience.)

+- Collected images follow the conventions of previous work:
+  - Supported file formats: `.png`, `.jpg`, `.jpeg`
+  - All images are resized such that the shortest side is 512 pixels
+  - Images are converted to RGBA format where applicable

+- If an image cannot be found via Wiki APIs, it is obtained using Google Lens for research purposes only.